-C. Dynamically Traded Portfolio
+C. Dynamically traded portfolio

-This subsection provides the third example, where investors trade two securities (a stock and a bond) dynamically in continuous time.
-The results and the illustrations in this subsection are completely dependent on Basak and Shapiro (2001).
+This section provides the third example, where investors trade two securities (a stock and a bond) dynamically in continuous time.
+The results and the illustrations in this section are totally dependent on Basak and Shapiro [1999]27.